Collegeville/CW20/WorkshopResources/WhitePapers/SoftwareReliabilityEngineering.md

 build a database to later mine to identify where further product or process improvements can be made.
-Upon resolution of [serious incidents](#escalation-serious-incidents-and-postmortems), the **Primary** prepares a brief [postmortem](#escalation-serious-incidents-and-postmortems) to inform discussion at the next project meeting of possible improvments in processes or practices.
+Upon resolution of [serious incidents](#escalation-serious-incidents-and-postmortems), the **Primary** prepares a brief [postmortem](#escalation-serious-incidents-and-postmortems) to inform discussion at the next project meeting of possible improvements in processes or practices.

 Because [SRE] work tends to be [interrupt driven](#a-common-misconception-sre-is-an-interruption-to-product-development), there is always the chance